-Absent actual knowledge to the contrary (which will be promptly reported to the Board), each member of the Committee shall be entitled to rely on (i) the integrity of those persons or organizations within and outside ACI from which it receives information, (ii) the accuracy of the financial and other information provided to the Committee by such persons or organizations and (iii) representations made by ACI or its senior management and the external auditors, as to any information, technology, internal audit and other non-audit services provided by the external auditors to ACI and its subsidiaries.
+Absent actual knowledge to the contrary (which will be promptly reported to the Board), each member of the Committee shall be entitled to rely on (i) the integrity of those persons or organizations within and outside ACI from which it receives information. (ii) the accuracy of the financial and other information provided to the Committee by such persons or organizations and (iii) representations made by senior management of the Company and the external auditors, as to any information, technology, internal audit and other non-audit services provided by the external auditors to ACI and its subsidiaries.